 I think I can safely say we have made full use of babies go for 10% before they are two.
 With most airlines, come two years old, it is almost full price for a toddler’s ticket making it more expensive for families.

 8. It may be more cost effective than staying at home

 In our financial circumstances it was more cost effective to travel during maternity leave and spend a lot of time in South East Asia.
 It was the difference between having a year off and not.
 This is due to the cost living and a mortgage in London.

 9. It’s harder to spend money than you think

 So you would think it’s really expensive to travel as a small family for a long period of time but the truth is it’s harder to spend money because you just can’t fit in as much as one use to pre-baby.
-During our time away we had to take things nice and slowly, we didn’t do all the activities for obvious reasons and we didn’t drink our own body weight in alcohol (as we would have pre-baby).
+During our maternity leave travel we had to take things nice and slowly, we didn’t do all the activities for obvious reasons and we didn’t drink our own body weight in alcohol (as we would have pre-baby).

-11. It may reduce the chances of post-natal depression
+11. It may reduce the chances of pos

 12. You will take the most amazing photos and create special memories

 I think one reason the media went crazy on our story was because of the tonnes of amazing photos we have of Esmé as a baby in different environments.
 From sitting outside picturesque temples in Vietnam in her hippy Asian print dress, to enjoying the steepest cable care ride in the world, we are so lucky to have this evidence to show her when she gets older.

 Did you find this article useful?
 We would be so grateful if you could give a small token of appreciation by becoming a patreon which you can check out here.
 What is a patreon you may ask?
 In this digital age there is a demand for immediate information online.
 Being a patreon is a new-age way of giving back for the information, which takes time to put together with no financial return.
 It’s the very same as GoFundMe.